GeoscienceAustralia/ptha/misc/nearshore_testing_ptha_2025/swals/README.md

   * Once each batch is finished, tar the directories with [run_tar_dir.sh](run_tar_dir.sh) to avoid exceeding the file-count qutota.
     * To do this you'll need to edit the variable `all_md_dir` in [tar_multidomain_dirs.R](tar_multidomain_dirs.R) to ensure it globs the correct files.

-5. Run the test events.
+5. Run the test events derived from source inversions.
 For all these runs the code was compiled with `output_basedir = './OUTPUTS_new_validation_events/' // &`
 ```
 # This script collates all the runs into a single source for convenience, but
 # it's an over-simplification of the process in which they were often run in